FabioRosado/fabiorosado.github.io/_posts/2017-10-17-commit-history.md

 -----
 &nbsp;

 The solution to keep your commit history down is quite simple.
 All you need to do is to run the command `git pull upstream master` to pull all the changes made to the main repo and make your local repository up to date.
+Then all you need to do is push the changes into your GitHub repository with a simple `git push`.

 If you have a huge commit history like me (about 44 commits) you will have to spend a large amount of time fixing conflicts on the rebase process.
 Eventually, everything will be up to date and that huge list of commits won't show up anymore when you do a Pull Request.